kenxjzhang/made_by_human/Experiment 2.md

 Questions about perceived firm reputation and status

+### **Competence** (Ability & Expertise)

+- I feel confident in this analyst's abilities.

+- The analyst is skilled in financial analysis.

+- The analyst has the expertise needed to make good investment recommendations.

+### **Benevolence** (Care & Good Intentions)

+- The analyst seems to have my best interests at heart.

+- The analyst likely cares about the welfare of investors like me.

+- I believe the analyst genuinely wants to help me make a good investment decision.

+### **Integrity** (Honesty & Principles)

+- The analyst seems honest.

+- The analyst appears to have a strong sense of moral principles.

+- I believe the analyst would be truthful in their communications.

+### **Competence - Firm** (Capability & Effectiveness)

+- This firm is highly competent in the investment industry.
+- The firm has the resources and expertise to provide high-quality investment advice.
+- I am confident in this firm's ability to perform its job well.

+### **Benevolence - Firm** (Client-Focus & Good Will)

+- This firm puts its clients' interests ahead of its own.
+- This firm seems to genuinely care about its clients' financial success.
+- Helping clients is a top priority at this firm.

+### **Integrity - Firm** (Ethics & Fairness)

+- This firm operates with a high degree of integrity.
+- The firm adheres to sound ethical principles.
+- I believe this firm is honest in its dealings with clients.

+ ==Maybe worth randomizing the order of three traits==

 ### It would have been better with AI
 Yanuo reminds me of a possible scenario where people doesn't necessarily love AI.
 The under-use of AI just serve as a possibility that "the report might get better if the AI is involved."

+Maybe just directly ask "Do you think (a different use) of AI will improve the quality of the report?"
+"Or, if there is another use of AI, will you change your answer?"

+One potential mechanism:
+- people exert less effort in analyzing the report when they see all AI labels Is the lowered following rate a sign of "distrust" or "discretion"?

+"Verdian Equity Research is working on improving the quality of their investment report, do you think there is a better way to incorporate the AI use in their investment report preparation?"

+### Memo
+- Adjust the bonus to 2 extra 200 pounds instead of 3
+- What should we put into the "None" group for the disclaimer questions?
+	- "The report has Generative AI involvement.
+Now please answer questions..."
+	- It could be interesting as a 'artificial shock' to test the Mechanism 1 -- we put back the cue and see if we can do the same frame shift
+	- But the scenario is different -- use in caution